ibexa/documentation-developer/docs/guide/site_factory.md

 !!! caution "Define domain for production environment"

-    This steps are for `dev` environment only.
+    These steps are for `dev` environment only.
     If you want to define domains in production environment, you will need to configure Apache or Nginx by yourself.

-In `.env` file change line 2 to: `COMPOSE_FILE=doc/docker/base-dev.yml:doc/docker/multihost.yml`
+In the `.env` file change line 2 to: `COMPOSE_FILE=doc/docker/base-dev.yml:doc/docker/multihost.yml`

 Take a look into the `doc/docker/multihost.yml` file.
 Here you will define your domains.